georgebullock/georgebullock/README.md

 I'm a business professional with strong information technology skills.

-I have over 10 years of experience working for media and technology companies.
+I have 15 years of experience working for media and technology companies.
 I started my career in finance and business development.
 Post-Grad, I switched to marketing and did growth-oriented marketing for startups.
 My focuses were user acquisition and conversion optimization.

 The technical side of marketing inspired me to study design and web development.
 In mid-2015, I started teaching myself UX design, UI Design, HTML, CSS, and JavaScript after work.
 A few months later, I decided to become a frontend developer.

 To speed up my transition, I took a sabbatical for most of 2016 to study design and web technology full-time.
 Besides teaching myself, I completed a full-time web development boot camp.
-In October, I started applying for frontend development jobs.
+That October I started applying for frontend development jobs.
 A month later I landed my first frontend job at IBM iX.

 After ~5 years in frontend engineering, I made a lateral move into product management to focus my energy on aligning people and driving business outcomes.
+I still code on the side to keep my technical skills sharp.

-Currently, I'm a product manager at Staffbase, which is a leading communications platform for businesses.
+Currently, I'm a senior product manager at Staffbase, which is a leading communications platform for businesses.
 My group is building Staffbase's external communications solution.
-Specifically, my team is responsible for the social media component of the overall external communications offer.
+Specifically, my team is responsible for the external content publishing component of the overall external communications offer.

 I earned an MBA from EDHEC Business School in France.
 I also hold a B.S. in Business Administration, with an emphasis on finance, from California State University, Los Angeles.
-And I'm a Project Management Institute Agile Certified Practitioner (PMI - ACP) certificate holder.
+And I'm a Project Management Institute Agile Certified Practitioner (PMI-ACP)®) certificate holder.

 <h2 align="left">More about me</h2>